kubernetes/kubernetes/docs/proposals/apparmor.md

 # Alpha Design

-This document describes the proposed design for [alpha-level](../../docs/devel/api_changes.md#alpha-beta-and-stable-versions) support, although post-alpha features are described in [future work](#future-work).
+This section describes the proposed design for [alpha-level](../../docs/devel/api_changes.md#alpha-beta-and-stable-versions) support, although additional features are described in [future work](#future-work).
 For AppArmor alpha support (targeted for Kubernetes 1.4) we will enable:

 - Specifying a pre-loaded profile to apply to a pod container
 - Restricting pod containers to a set of profiles (admin use case)

 We will also provide a reference implementation of a pod for loading profiles on nodes, but an official supported mechanism for deploying profiles is out of scope for alpha.

 ## Overview